Yihoon-J/Yihoon-J/README.md

 ---

 ### I'm currently
-serving my country as a mandatory military service at **Ministry of Foreign Affarirs, Republic of Korea**,
+serving my country as a mandatory military service at **[Ministry of Foreign Affarirs, Republic of Korea](https://www.mofa.go.kr/eng/index.do)**,

-managing diplomatic pouches.
+managing **dispatch and security handling of diplomatic pouches.**

 ---